JabRef/jabref/docs/code-howtos.md

 - [List of examples](https://github.com/melix/jmh-gradle-example/tree/master/src/jmh/java/org/openjdk/jmh/samples)

 ## equals

-When creating an `equals`method follow:
+When creating an `equals` method follow:

- 1. Use the `== `operator to check if the argument is a reference to this object.
+1. Use the `== ` operator to check if the argument is a reference to this object.
 If so, return `true`.
 2. Use the `instanceof` operator to check if the argument has the correct type.
 If not, return `false`.
 3. Cast the argument to the correct type.
 4. For each “significant” field in the class, check if that field of the argument matches the corresponding field of this object.
 If all these tests succeed, return `true` otherwise, return `false`.
 5. When you are finished writing your equals method, ask yourself three questions: Is it symmetric?
 Is it transitive?
 Is it consistent?

 Also, note:

- *   Always override `hashCode` when you override equals (`hashCode` also has very strict rules)
+* Always override `hashCode` when you override equals (`hashCode` also has very strict rules) (Item 9 of[Effective Java](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/))
 * Don’t try to be too clever
 * Don’t substitute another type for `Object` in the equals declaration

 ## Files and Paths
 Always try to use the methods from the nio-package.
 For interoperability, they provide methods to convert between file and path.